Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 Deep Cleaning

-• Mix baking soda and water to make a cleaning paste and apply it directly to the grout lines.
+• Mix baking soda and water and apply the paste directly to the grout lines.

 • Scrub the grout lines with a grout brush or an old toothbrush, paying attention to places with visible stains.